orbenharoshprojects/Logz.io-API-Query-Tool/README.md

 - **Web-Based Queries**: Seamlessly input your Logz.io queries and fetch log data through an intuitive web interface.

 - **Data Export**: Export data in your choice of CSV or TXT formats.
+> **🚨 NOTE**: For a large data export (above 2M results), split the needed time range to multiple export actions to ensure that all of the data is collected properly.
 ---

 ## 🔧 Data Expectations & Limitations